influxdata/influxdb/monitor/README.md

  * Allowing other modules to register statistics and diagnotics information, allowing it to be accessed on demand by the `monitor` module.
  * Serving the statistics and diagnostic information to the user, in response to commands such as `SHOW DIAGNOSTICS`.
  * Expose standard Go runtime information such as garbage collection statistics.
  * Writing the statistical information to an InfluxDB system, for historical analysis.
 This may be the same system generating the statistical information, but it does not have to be.
+Information is written used the Line Protocol.

 To register with `monitor`, a module must implement the following interface: